Keysight/cyperf/deployment/aws/terraform/controller_and_n_agents_panfw_ngfw_new_vpc/README.md

 "aws_agent_machine_type" - "Agent machines instance type"

-"clientagents" - "Number of clients to be deployed"
+"clientagents" - "Number of clients to be deployed for aws fw"

-"serveragents" - "Number of servers to be deployed"
+"serveragents" - "Number of servers to be deployed for aws fw"

+"clientagents_pan" - "Number of clients to be deployed for pan fw"

+"serveragents_pan" - "Number of servers to be deployed pan fw"

 "controller_username" - "Controller's authentication username"